jverzani/SimpleExpressions.jl/docs/src/index.md

 u = D(exp(x) * (sin(3x) + sin(101x)))
 ```

-No simplification is done so the expressions can quickly become unwieldly.
+No simplification is done so the expressions can quickly become unwieldy.
 There is an extension for `TermInterface` so rewriting of expressions, as is possible with the `Metatheory.jl` package is possible.
 For example, this pattern can factor out `exp(x)`:

 ```@example expressions
 using Metatheory